Q: How is Inherent Risk Calculated?

 A: Inherent Risk is calculated for companies by examining the likelihood of an attack along with the impact that attack would have on the customer based on how they engage that company.

-- Likelihood is derived from a variety of sources including (when available) an analysis of industry-specific threats use cases, ongoing threat intelligence feeds*, perimeter scanning of public company infrastructure*, and the attack surface obtained in Section A of assessments.
+- Likelihood is derived from a variety of sources including (when available) an analysis of industry-specific threats use cases, ongoing threat intelligence feeds*, perimeter scanning of public company infrastructure*, and the attack surface obtained in the Attack Surface Questionnaire.

-- Impact is derived from scoping responses that inform how a customer actually uses a third party according to eight asset classes (Applications, Business Process, Data, Devices, Digital Identities, Facilities, Networks, People).
+- Impact is derived from Impact Questionnaire responses that inform how a customer actually uses a third party according to eight asset classes (Applications, Business Process, Data, Devices, Digital Identities, Facilities, Networks, People).

 - Industry classification also plays a key role in this process by identifying the applicable threats a company may experience along with the current focus of threat activity from various feeds.
 In addition, the threat use cases identify four different outcomes that threat actors seek to accomplish and include: Data Loss, Destruction, Disruption, and Fraud.